 The antagonism in international trade negotiations impacts many countries.
 Small states find themselves engrossing in bilateral talks within which leaves them in weaker positions with time advancement.
 A multilateral agreement is pivotal even if it is evasive.
 An impactful trade agreement can mitigate the current volatile global economy to facilitate sustainable markets.
 (Koldunova, 2019) A fair trade agreement plays an instrumental role in alleviating global inequality through spearheading healthy economic growth.
 International institutions assist states in liberalizing by availing, providing political cover for entities facing protectionist pressures locally.
 Policymakers prefer to file a World Trade Organisation complaint than negotiate a compromise in dispute resolution mechanisms.
 Some institutionalists contend that the rules-based trade mechanism blunts the force of power politics.
 Legalization confers legitimacy in the context of multilateral dispute resolution mechanisms.

 Some threads emanating from the international political economy in the context of different policy-making frameworks can integrate multiple subgroups.
-On the demand-side political dynamics of trade has made significant progress by incorporating various entities.
+On the demand-side political dynamics of trade have made significant progress by incorporating various entities.
 Redrawing of coalitions and cleavages has the potential to rejuvenate new transnational business synergies for market accessibility.
-International trade, as well as efforts to liberalize or to restrict trade, generate contentious politics.
+International trade, as well as efforts to liberalize or restrict trade, generate contentious politics.
 The significance of international work focuses on different political decision-making processes.
 They comprehend how a variety of economic actors benefit from the liberalization of the trade if of great importance.
 The World Trade Organization is facing significant in managing trade disputes for sustainable conflict resolution mechanisms.
 (Vidigal, 2013) The WTO’s central pillars and the implications of the global trading mechanism should reflect the institution’s centrality.
 The inability to conclude standard rules embodying global trade could lead to global value chains’ demise.
 The increasingly embryonic geopolitical environment aggravates this situation, with unpredictable consequences for the conduct of international business.
-Given the exponential rising of geopolitical competition, addressing the World Trade Organisation’s challenges requires concentrating on the global system’s fragmentation for investment negotiations opportunities and challenges.
+Given the exponential rising of geopolitical competition, addressing the World Trade Organisation’s challenges requires concentrating on the global system’s fragmentation for investment negotiation opportunities and challenges.
 Society is transitioning to a new era, marred by diverging historical epochs, power asymmetries, and technological disruptions making global management of trade a herculean task requiring various actors’ political will.

 Transparency and legitimacy in the context of international trade dispute resolution: